WebOrigami/docs/content/language/expressions.md

 As an expression language, Origami does not include any of JavaScript's control structures like `for` or `while` loops.

-Origami does not support these JavaScript keywords because only make sense if in a language with statements:
+Origami does not support these JavaScript keywords because they only make sense in a language with statements:

 - `class`
 - `extends`